jdlien/Kaleidoscope-LEDEffect-FunctionalColor/README.md

 	  // Set this first to provide a "default" color for all keys, then override with the other settings.
 	  FunColor.setAll(CRGB(250, 235, 215));

-	  // This this second to change all modifiers (non-alphabet/numeric/punctuation keys) FunColor.setModifiers(CRGB(250, 235, 215));
+	  // Set this second to change all modifiers (non-alphabet/numeric/punctuation keys) FunColor.setModifiers(CRGB(250, 235, 215));

 	  //Set individual groups of colors.
 You may delete any lines you don't need.